 - Gerry Nicholls declares himself "one of the top five political minds in the country".
 Formerly, the vice president of the National Citizens Coalition, Gerry is now a Senior Fellow with the Democracy Institute.
 His op-eds dealing with economic and political issues have appeared in the Globe and Mail, the National Post, and the Toronto Star.
 Gerry is a frequent speaker at Libertarian events.
 He maintains a blog and a web site.

 - The National Citizens Coalition fights for various causes, most effectively against election gag laws.
-Prime Minister Brian Harper was the president of the NCC before becoming leader of the Reform Party and eventually Prime Minister.
+Prime Minister Stephen Harper was the president of the NCC before becoming leader of the Reform Party and eventually Prime Minister.
 As a result, the NCC tends to have difficulty being critical of his "compromises."

 - The notion that a vote for a third party is a wasted vote has lost many a vote to the libertarian party - Fair Vote Canada believes proportional representation would help reduce that problem.
 However, it usually leads to coalitions and even bigger governemnt.